Arrondissements of the Alpes-Maritimes department: History

-In 1800 the arrondissements of Nice, Monaco and Puget-Théniers were established.
+After French occupation, in 1800 the arrondissements of Nice, Monaco and Puget-Théniers were established.
 In 1805 the arrondissement of Sanremo was created, and the arrondissement of Monaco was disbanded.
-The department was ceded to the Kingdom of Sardinia.
+The department was returned to the Kingdom of Sardinia.
 In 1860, after the County of Nice was annexed to France, the department of Alpes-Maritimes was restored, with the arrondissements Nice, Grasse (formerly part of Var) and Puget-Théniers.
 The arrondissement of Puget-Théniers was disbanded in 1926.